SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - Transfer Learning with Active Queries from Source Domain [2016, IJCAI]
 - Active Sentiment Domain Adaptation [2017, ACL]
 - Active Adversarial Domain Adaptation [2020, WACV]
+- Transferable Query Selection for Active Domain Adaptation [2021]:
+  Point out that the strategy of previous works are not transferable (they use the criteria from the source domain to guide the target domain selection).

 Transfer learning:
 - Accelerating active learning with transfer learning [2013, ICDM]